 What Are the Signs & Symptoms of Pectus Excavatum?

-deep hollow in the chest that can put pressure on the lungs and heart, causing:
+Mild cases might be barely noticeable.
+But severe pectus excavatum can cause a deep dent in the chest that can put pressure on the lungs and heart, causing:

-problems tolerating exercise
+- problems tolerating exercise

-a rapid heartbeat or heart palpitations
+- a rapid heartbeat or heart palpitations

-coughing or wheezing
+- coughing or wheezing

-girls.
+The condition typically gets worse as kids grow, and affects boys more often than girls.
 When a child is done growing, the pectus should not get any better or worse.

 How Is Pectus Excavatum Diagnosed?